This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 Description of the proposed work (results of the project).
 Most proposals must describe the finished product of the proposed project.
 In a technical writing course, that means describing the written document you propose to write, its audience and purpose; providing an outline; and discussing such things as its length, graphics, binding, and so forth.
 In the scenario you define, there may be other work such as conducting training seminars or providing an ongoing service.
 Add that too.

 Qualifications.
 Most proposals contain a summary of the proposing individual's or organization's qualifications to do the proposed work.
 It's like a mini-resume contained in the proposal.
 The proposal audience uses it to decide whether you are suited for the project.
 Therefore, this section lists work experience, similar projects, references, training, and education that shows familiarity with the project.
-(See the examples of the qualifications section in the examples proposals listed at the beginning of this chapter.)

 Conclusions.
 The final paragraph or section of the proposal should bring readers back to a focus on the positive aspects of the project (you've just showed them the costs).
 In the final section, you can end by urging them to get in touch to work out the details of the project, to remind them of the benefits of doing the project, and maybe to put in one last plug for you or your organization as the right choice for the project.